DaryllConway/screeps/README.md

 # Overview

-This library is under construction and add many concepts to help to maintain and improve the readability of the code as Collection, Storage, Tasks, ...
+This library is under construction and add many concepts to help maintain and improve the code readability as Collection, Storage, Tasks, ...
+You can clone my code, i don't care.
+This is just to make an experience the IA structure and whether it is appropriate to use OOP with the prototype structure instead of OOP with only functions with a procedural structure.

+At present development of screeps, I feel that all code is eval() at each tick, and instances are not stored in memory between each tick.
+The only advantage of using prototypes is that structure your code and improves this readability.

 ## Collection